 Silverware heading for eyes, little hands darting for the water glass.
-Every parent knows that dining out with kids, especially young kids, can be extremely challenging.
+Every parent knows that dining out with kids, especially toddlers, can be extremely challenging.
 However, there is no reason to forego this experience.
 It’s truly beneficial that kids visit restaurants as a way to learn how to behave and allows parents a chance to get out without a babysitter.
 Done right, it’s also a bonding activity for the family.
-It can be overwhelming just thinking about going out to eat but it really is possible to have a harmonious and enjoyable restaurant experience with young ones.
-The key is to prepare carefully for dining out with kids and approach it with a positive attitude.
+It can be overwhelming just thinking about eating out with kids but it really is possible to have a harmonious and enjoyable toddler restaurant experience.
+Approach the experience with a positive attitude, be prepared, and follow these tips for dining out with toddlers to actually enjoy your meal!

 Prepare the Kids to Dine Out